Jaimecclin/literate-lamp/README.md

         mocked_mathod.assert_called_once_with()
 ```

 We can also make it raise an exception when the function is called.
-The assigned side_effect will be threw out so it can be caught.
+The assigned side_effect will be thrown out so it can be caught.

 ```python
 class TestDemo(unittest.TestCase):